replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 Replace:

-- NAME with the name of the namespace where the admin console is installed and running
+- NAME with the namespace where the admin console is installed and running
 - PATH with the path to the directory where the backups will be stored
 - REGISTRY_HOSTNAME with the registry endpoint where the images are hosted
 - REGISTRY_NAMESPACE with the registry namespace where the images are hosted